brendanconnolly/BlogPosts/PanoramicQuality/Part2-DevOpsIsDifferent-Ownership.md

 ### Replace Execution with Communication

 Open sourcing your mindset means *teaching* developers another way to look at and interact with their code.
+At the same time it means being open and integrating new ideas into your *testers mindset*.

 ### Replace Isolation with Collaboration